-The Common Eland is a Savanna antelope found in East and Southern Africa.
-Compared to most antelope species, the Eland is a giant, standing as tall as a horse and weighing nearly a ton.
+The Common Eland is a Savannah antelope found in East and Southern Africa.
+Compared to most antelope species, the eland is a giant, standing as tall as a horse and weighing nearly a ton.
 Despite their immense size, they are still very agile and are capable of jumping fences over two metres high.

-The National Zoo & Aquarium is home to 2 Common Eland, named Nyama and Arusha.
-(Currently off display).
+The National Zoo & Aquarium is home to 2 common eland, named Mbali and Mkhulu.

 Common Eland facts

 |CONSERVATION STATUS||Lower Risk|